EZ-hwh/AutoExtraction/README.md

 ## README

-Implementation of the ACL23 findings paper: Adaptive Ordered Information Extraction with Deep Reinforcement Learning.
+Implementation of the ACL'23 findings paper: [*Adaptive Ordered Information Extraction with Deep Reinforcement Learning*](https://arxiv.org/abs/2306.10787).

 ## What we do in this work?
-In this work, we propose a novel **adaptive ordered** information extracion (IE) paradigm to find the optimal element extraction order for different instances.
-Specifically, we propose to adopt value-based reinforcement learning in determining the optimal extraction order for elements of an instance.
-In deciding the next extraction element for an instance, every of its unextracted elements will be evaluated with a potential benefit score, which is calculated with a BERT-based model.
-Then, the one with the highest potential benefit score will be selected as the next extraction object.
+In this work, we propose a novel adaptive ordered information extraction (IE) paradigm that optimally determines the extraction order for different instances.
+Specifically, we employ value-based reinforcement learning to identify the most effective extraction sequence.
+At each step, all unextracted elements of an instance are evaluated using a BERT-based model, which assigns a potential benefit score.
+The element with the highest score is then selected for extraction.
+Our framework integrates both extraction order planning and the extraction process itself, significantly enhancing performance in complex IE tasks such as relation extraction and event argument extraction.

 ![](assets/framework.png)